BISCUE Books

 Learning Organization highlighted as a practical organization theory among US and western countries in 1990s, had the root in Japanese-style management.

-Between the latter half of 1970s and 1980s, Japanese companies showed strong business models to the world industries.
-However, as all of you know, they have entered into the lost decade thereafter.
-Why did it happen?
+Between the latter half of the 1970s and 1980s, Japanese companies showed strong business models to the world industries.
+However, as many of you know, they have entered a lost decade thereafter.
+Why did this happen?

-In this publication, the author advocates the next generation learning organizaion for rebuilding Japanese companies who now begin to lose grounds in global businesses, suffering from emerging powers such as those in BRICs countries.
+In this publication, the author advocates the next generation learning organization for rebuilding Japanese companies who are beginning to lose ground in global businesses and suffering from emerging powers such as those in BRICs countries.

 Contents